embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 {{< /admonition >}}

-Take a look on [boards.txt](https://arduino.github.io/arduino-cli/1.3/platform-specification/#boardstxt) file for your platform, located somewhere in `Arduino15/packages` (something like `.arduino15/packages/arduino/hardware/renesas_uno/1.4.1/boards.txt`).
+Take a look on [boards.txt](https://arduino.github.io/arduino-cli/1.3/platform-specification/#boardstxt) file for your platform, located somewhere in `Arduino15/packages` (take a look at the build output with teh board identity — you will find the proper directory there).
 This file lists all supported boards.
 Each board has its own section with key-value pairs that define how to compile, upload, and debug for that target.
 Here’s the entry for the Arduino UNO R4 WiFi: